inge4pres/blog/inge.4pr.es/content/post/2016-12-03-automate-tls-management-on-aws-with-letsencrypt.md

 categories:
   - tech

-draft: true
+draft: false
-title: automate tls management on aws with letsencrypt
+title: "Automate TLS management on AWS with LetsEncrypt"
 ---

 Letsencrypt is cool: automated, free TLS certificates for everybody!
 They are sponsored mainly by internet corps and recently they started a crowd-funding campaign to avoid the influence of this corps in the future of the project.
 I recently moved the blog to hugo on AWS and I'm now porting the TLS management scripts I wrote a while go on AWS: this is a nice exercise to give a proper TLS automation valid for everyone on AWS.